CyberSource/cybersource-plugins-saphybris/documentation/CJL/CJL.md

 isv.cjl.payment.security.service.DefaultFlexService
 ```

-The public key is used on a the client side to initiate the Microform Flex API and to validate a token passed back through the cardholder's browser.
+The public key is used on a the client side to initiate the Microform API and to validate a token passed back through the cardholder's browser.
 The wirings are defined through the following [Google Guice](https://github.com/google/guice) module:

 ```text
 isv.cjl.module.common.FlexMicroformModule